10 Classic Cocktails

 Like a whiskey martini but with a touch of sweetness, this bracing, 100-year-old cocktail can be made with bourbon or rye whiskey, sweet vermouth, and a couple dashes of Angostura bitters.
 As Big Steel says, "This one straddles the fence between sweet and smoky."
 Serve in a martini glass or a short tumbler -- always chilled.

 Often served at breakfast or brunch or in an airplane, the vodka Bloody Mary is easy to customize depending on how strong you like your drinks -- and how much spice you can handle.
 Serve over ice in a tall glass with the vegetable garnish of your choice.

 A sweet tequila-based party drink that's easy to make in batches.
 If you like, blend in some fruit for extra flavor.
 You can serve in special rounded margarita glasses or whatever's handy (serving in a mason jar is increasingly popular).
 Also, the Margarita has a pretty tremendous origin story.

 Find more Classic Tequila Cocktails.

 The original.
 A sophisticated cocktail that's simple to make and goes down smooth.
 The original version of this cocktail was simply water, sugar, bitters, and whatever booze was within reach, often brandy.
 With time, the water became ice, the booze became whiskey, and the drink became an old fashioned.
-Serve over ice in a short tumbler (also known as an Old Fashioned glass).
+Serve over ice in a short tumbler (also known as an Old Fashioned glass), garnished with maraschino cherries.